ankitaojha1/dataset_duplicate_checker/README.md

 # Dataset Duplicate Checker with PySpark

-This project provides a **duplicate checking tool** implemented in **PySpark**, along with unit tests to validate its functionality.
-The tool is designed to detect duplicates in a PySpark DataFrame based on specified columns and is packaged to run seamlessly in a **Docker container**.
+This project provides a **duplicate checking tool** implemented in **PySpark**, along with pytests to validate its functionality.
+The tool is designed to detect duplicates in a PySpark/Pandas DataFrame based on specified columns and is packaged to run seamlessly in a **Docker container**.

 ## Table of Contents